 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At , we are experts when it comes to knowing the worth of real estate features in and Nevada County neighborhoods.
 The sales comparison approach to value is most often given the most importance when an appraisal is for a real estate exchange.

 In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
 In this situation, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.

 Coming Up With The Final Value

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-Here's what it all boils down to, an appraiser from will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While the appraised value is probably the best indication of what a house is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from will help you discover the most accurate property value, so you can make wise real estate decisions.